NikitaShlyakhtin/Habits/README.md

 # Habits

-Flutter mobile app for iOS and Android for tracking habits.
+## Mobile app for tracking habits build with Flutter

-Habits will help you keep track of your healthy habits thanks to its simple design and functionality for analyzing your achievements.
-For each habit, you can add daily reminders with a given text.
+**Habits** will help you keep track of your beneficial habits thanks to its simple design and functionality for analyzing chievements.
+For each habit, you can:
+* Mark completed days
+* Change color and frequency
+* Add daily reminders with choosen time
+* Write your own reminder text
+* See the statistics for the year in the form of a graph and a heatmap
+* Analyze the percentage of feasibility for a month and all the time

 ||||
 |:-:|:-:|:-:|